 McNair High School is a closed campus during the lunch period for all students except juniors and seniors with a valid off campus pass.
 No freshmen or sophomore students will be allowed to leave campus during the lunch period.
 If a student leaves campus in a vehicle from a campus parking lot, they must have a valid MHS parking pass in the vehicle.
 Junior and senior students will be required to show their valid off campus pass in order to be allowed to leave the campus during the lunch period.
-Juniors and seniors without a valid off campus pass will be required to remain on campus during the lunch period.
-Junior and senior students may apply for an off campus pass in the counseling office.
+Juniors and senior students may apply for an off campus pass in the counseling office.